isuru10/balance-tracker/README.md

 Any of the following methods can be used to deploy the app to a server

-- Push the repository to the `gh-pages` branch of your repository.
-The app will be deployed at [https://isuru10.github.io/balance-tracker](https://isuru10.github.io/balance-tracker)

 - Connect the repository to `Netlify` or `Vercel` and configure it to deploy the app from the `build` directory

 - Deploy on AWS S3